nidza07/nidza07.github.io/QC-docs/general usage.md

 - The Playroom staff, for writing Markdown documentation.
 - The English staff: They have prepared the shortcuts reference, as well  as the Frequently asked questions page.
 They have been copied here only to have a more complete documentation page, but they are not my work at all.
 - All the Playroom administrators, helpers and translators, for keeping the place running smoothly.
-- Everybody else who read and checked this documentation, and reported any errors with it.
+- Everybody else who read and checked this documentation and reported any errors with it.

 Hopefully this document helped you familiarize yourself with the Playroom, and don't be afraid to reach out if you still have any questions!

 # For translators
 If you would like to translate this documentation into your language, you can always view the raw Markdown version [here](general usage.md).
-You can then translate this version, and use something like Pandoc to convert it to HTML.
+You can then translate this version and use something like Pandoc to convert it to HTML.
 If you need any help with this, feel free to contact me, and in case it is easier, I can do the conversion process.